-- 19.3.1 The supervisor should require insurers to conduct business only with intermediaries that are licensed, and to verify that the intermediaries under such arrangements have the appropriate knowledge and ability with which to conduct such business. - 19.3.2 The supervisor may require insurers to report any significant issues of which they become aware and have transparent mechanisms to handle complaints against intermediaries.
+- 19.4 The supervisor requires insurers and intermediaries to have arrangements in place in dealing with each other to ensure the fair treatment of customers. - 19.4.1 The supervisor should require insurers to conduct business only with intermediaries that are licensed, and to verify that the intermediaries under such arrangements have the appropriate knowledge and ability with which to conduct such business. - The supervisor may require insurers to report any significant issues of which they become aware and have transparent mechanisms to handle complaints against intermediaries.
 This might include identifying whether particular intermediaries or particular matters are the subject of regular or frequent complaints.
-Documentation on this will enable insurers to report recurring issues to the supervisor where the matters identified may be relevant to the supervisor's assessment of the intermediaries concerned. - 19.3.3 Supervisory measures to prevent or respond to a breach of regulatory requirements by an intermediary may include action against insurers in the case of direct sales or where an insurer knowingly cooperates with an intermediary that is in breach of its regulatory requirements. - 19.3.4 Insurers should ensure that written agreements are established in respect of their business dealings with intermediaries, to clarify their respective roles and promote the fair treatment of customers.
-Such agreements would include, where relevant, respective responsibilities on matters such as: - product development; - product promotion; - the provision of pre-contractual and point of sale information to customers; - post-sale policy servicing; - claims notification and handling; - complaints notification and handling;

-- management information and other documentation required by the insurer; - remedial measures; and - other matters related to the relationship with customers.
+Documentation on this will enable insurers to report recurring issues to the supervisor where the matters identified may be relevant to the supervisor's assessment of the intermediaries concerned. - 19.4.3 Supervisory measures to prevent or respond to a breach of regulatory requirements by an intermediary may include action against insurers in the case of direct sales or where an insurer knowingly cooperates with an intermediary that is in breach of its regulatory requirements. - 19.4.4 Insurers and intermediaries should ensure that written agreements are established in respect of their business dealings with each other, to clarify their respective roles and promote the fair treatment of customers.
+Such agreements would include, where relevant, respective responsibilities on matters such as: - product development; - product promotion; - the provision of pre-contractual and point of sale information to customers; - post-sale policy servicing; - claims notification and handling; - complaints notification and handling; - management information and other documentation required by the insurer; - · remedial measures; and - any other matters related to the relationship with customers.